-25 of India's most luxurious hotels
+India's most luxurious hotels

 Suryagarh

-In the far northwest corner of India, Suryagarh sits on the edge of the Thar desert -- providing an off-the-eaten path experience for adventurous travelers.
+In the far northwest corner of India, Suryagarh sits on the edge of the Thar desert -- providing an off-the-beaten path experience for adventurous travelers.

 The haveli-style accommodations look like a grand sandstone fortress from afar.
 Inside, you'll find winding corridors and open-air courtyards, gardens, latticed stone, and nostalgic old-world touches.